lanl/BEE/doc/User Guide for BEE-Charliecloud.md

    * c. `batch_mode`: `true` or `false`; For details, refer to `User Guide for Batch Mode`.
+            NOTE: As of the current release this is unspported by the Charliecloud launcher

    * d. `general_run`: list of scripts that will be run after launching;
      * 1. `script`: name of the script.
 The script file needs to be in current